omar-polo/libphos/README.md

 ## Non-goals

-- everything that's not the Gemini protocol (even text/gemini)
+- everything that's not the Gemini protocol (not even text/gemini)
 - extensions of any kind (should I even mention this?)

 ## TLS